Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/AlertsExpirationExpirationAlertDefinitionResponse.md

 `func (o *AlertsExpirationExpirationAlertDefinitionResponse) UnsetWorkflowEnabled()`

 UnsetWorkflowEnabled ensures that no value is present for WorkflowEnabled, not even an explicit nil
+### GetSchedule

+`func (o *AlertsExpirationExpirationAlertDefinitionResponse) GetSchedule() KeyfactorCommonSchedulingKeyfactorSchedule`

+GetSchedule returns the Schedule field if non-nil, zero value otherwise.

+### GetScheduleOk

+`func (o *AlertsExpirationExpirationAlertDefinitionResponse) GetScheduleOk() (*KeyfactorCommonSchedulingKeyfactorSchedule, bool)`

+GetScheduleOk returns a tuple with the Schedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSchedule

+`func (o *AlertsExpirationExpirationAlertDefinitionResponse) SetSchedule(v KeyfactorCommonSchedulingKeyfactorSchedule)`

+SetSchedule sets Schedule field to given value.

+### HasSchedule

+`func (o *AlertsExpirationExpirationAlertDefinitionResponse) HasSchedule() bool`

+HasSchedule returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)